Download This Bill in Microsoft Word format

 Section 40-36-640.
 (A) A licensee providing occupational therapy in a remote state under the compact privilege shall function within the laws and regulations of the remote state.

-(B) Nothing herein prevents the enforcement of another law of a member state that is not inconsistent with the compact.
+(B) Nothing herein prevents the enforcement of any other law of a member state that is not inconsistent with the compact.

 (C) Any laws in a member state in conflict with the compact are superseded to the extent of the conflict.